-- Persons, who are not citizens of the Czech Republic and are rightfully staying on the territory of the Czech Republic, have access to basic, secondary, and higher professional education on the same conditions as citizens of the Czech Republic, including education during their stay in reform and correctional school establishments; - 2) Citizens of the European Union and their family members have access to education and education services on the same conditions as citizens of the Czech Republic; - 3) Persons who are not citizens of the Czech Republic, have under the same conditions as EU citizens access to pre-school education, basic art education, language education and school services under the Education Act if they have the right to stay in the Czech Republic for a period longer than 90 days or if they are persons entitled to reside in the Czech Republic for the purpose of research, asylum seekers, persons under subsidiarity protection, applicants for international protection, or persons under temporary protection; - 4) For pupils, who are children of a person-citizen of another Member State of the European Union, and who on the territory of the Czech Republic (where such a person performed or is performing working activity in employment or self-employment or is studying on the territory of the Czech Republic or obtained on the territory of the Czech Republic the right to stay due to another reason) are staying for a long-term and are fulfilling their compulsory school attendance according to the Education Act, the Regional Office competent according to the place of residence of the pupil in cooperation with the founder of the school will ensure: - Free preparation for their inclusion into basic education, which will include teaching of Czech language adopted to the needs of those pupils; - When possible, in cooperation with the country of origin of the pupil, support of teaching of his mother tongue and culture of the country of origin, which will be coordinated with usual education in the basic school.
+- 1) Persons, who are not citizens of the Czech Republic and are rightfully staying on the territory of the Czech Republic, have access to basic, secondary, and higher professional education on the same conditions as citizens of the Czech Republic, including education during their stay in reform and correctional school establishments; they have access also to school catering and leisure education in regular attendance providing that they are pupils of a basic school, a corresponding year of a secondary school, or a corresponding year of a conservatoire; - 2) Citizens of the European Union and their family members have access to education and education services on the same conditions as citizens of the Czech Republic; - 3) Persons who are not citizens of the Czech Republic, have under the same conditions as EU citizens access to pre-school education, basic art education, language education and school services under the Education Act if they have the right to stay in the Czech Republic for a period longer than 90 days or if they are persons entitled to reside in the Czech Republic for the purpose of research, asylum seekers, persons under subsidiarity protection, applicants for international protection, or persons under temporary protection; - 4) Persons, who are not citizens of the Czech Republic and obtained their previous education at a school abroad are at entrance exams to education at a secondary school and a higher professional school upon their request exempt from the Czech language entrance exam provided that it is a part of an entrance exam; knowledge of Czech language that is necessary for education in a given field of education is examined by the school by a personal interview with those persons; - 5) For pupils, who are children of a person-citizen of another Member State of the European Union, and who on the territory of the Czech Republic (where such a person performed or is performing working activity in employment or self-employment or is studying on the territory of the Czech Republic or obtained on the territory of the Czech Republic the right to stay due to another reason) are staying for a long-term and are fulfilling their compulsory school attendance according to the Education Act, the Regional Office competent according to the place of residence of the pupil in cooperation with the founder of the school will ensure:

+- Free preparation for their inclusion into basic education, which will include teaching of Czech language adopted to the needs of those pupils; - When possible, in cooperation with the country of origin of the pupil, support of teaching of his mother tongue and culture of the country of origin, which will be coordinated with usual education in the basic school.

-The Regional Office shall ensure preparation of teachers, who will ensure that education;
+The Regional Office shall ensure preparation of teachers, who will ensure that education:

-5) The education of foreigners at public universities is regulated by Act No. 111/1998 Sb.
+6) The education of foreigners at public universities is regulated by the Act No. 111/1998 Sb.
 (Amended and Consolidated) on Higher Education Institutions and on the Amendment to Some Other Acts (the Higher Education Act), as amended; foreigners study under the same conditions as Czech students.
 They shall pay a fee for study under bachelor's, master's or doctoral programmes, if the university runs a study programme in a foreign language.